ESMG/pyroms/README.md

 ## Prerequisites

-The following are required and are available from [Conda-Forge](https://conda-forge.org/).
+The following are required and are all available from [Conda-Forge](https://conda-forge.org/).

    * Python >= 3.4 (Python 3.7 currently recommended for new environments)
    * [numpy](https://numpy.org/)